dreamento/dreamento/README.md

 1. Connect the USB dongle to your pc.
 2. Run HDServer.exe
 3. Run HDRecorder.exe and click on "connect".
-4. Open Anaconda prompt, change directory to where you installed Dreamento, activate the virtual environment you made in the previous step and run then run Dreamento (mainWindow.py):
+4. Open Anaconda prompt, change directory to where you installed Dreamento, activate the virtual environment you made in the previous step and then run Dreamento (mainWindow.py):
 ```
 cd directory/to/Dreamento
 conda activate dreamento